MonetDBSolutions/collation/README.md

 # ICU

-The repository has a third pary dependency on icu4c which is the C version of the International Components for Unicode.
+The repository has a third pary library dependency on icu4c which is the C version of the International Components for Unicode.
 This library offers all kinds of tools to deal with text in a locale sensitive and very customizable manner.

 icu4c is available on all major platforms and most package managers should be able to install it from their respective package repository.

+#MonetDB-extend's regexp

+The repository has a functional dependency on the MonetDB-extend library which provides amongst others regular expression support for monetdb.
+To build the regexp library clone the associated Mercurial repository https://dev.monetdb.org/hg/MonetDB-extend/.
+Make sure you have installed MonetDB distribution.
+After that just call `make install` from the root of the regexp subdirectory.
+Finally start your database server with an empty database.
+This should make the regexp functionality available.
+See the README.rst file in the regexp source directory for more details.

 # Build and installation details

-the make file assumes that MonetDB and icu4c are installed in directories that can be found by pkg-config.
+the make file assumes that MonetDB, icu4c and regexp are installed in directories that can be found by pkg-config.

 I have the issue on my ubuntu machine that I have to remove the bzip2 dependency from
 <prefix>/lib/pkgconfig/monetdb-stream.pc